typhonius/acquia_cli/README.md

 * `ACQUIACLI_KEY` The environment variable for the API key
 * `ACQUIACLI_SECRET` The environment variable for the API secret

-If environment variables are to be used, these will need to be placed in the relevant bash file e.g. `$HOME/.bashrc` or `$HOME/.bash_profile` in the following format.
+If environment variables are to be used, these will need to be placed in the relevant bash file on Linux/Mac e.g. `$HOME/.bashrc` or `$HOME/.bash_profile` in the following format.
 ```
 export ACQUIACLI_KEY=15fd1cde-1e66-b113-8e98-5ff9d444d54f
 export ACQUIACLI_SECRET=Sdtg0o83TrZm5gVckpaZynCxpikMqcht9u3fexWIHm7
 ```
+Windows users will need to add the environment variables within their system settings.

 ## Configuration
 The Acquia Cli tool uses cascading configuration on the user's own machine to allow both global and per project credentials and overrides as needed.

 Acquia Cli will load configuration in the following order with each step overriding matching array keys in the step prior:

-1. Firstly, default configuration from `default.acquiacli.yml` in the project root is loaded.
+1. Firstly, default configuration from `default.acquiacli.yml` in the project root/packaged with the Phar is loaded.
 1. Next, if it exists, global configuration from `$HOME/.acquiacli/acquiacli.yml` is loaded.
 1. Finally, if it exists, an `acquiacli.yml` file in the project root will be loaded.
+(Not applicable if using the Phar)
 1. Environment variables take overall precedence for the key and secret, however other config won't be overridden.

 The global and per project files may be deleted (manually) and recreated with `acquiacli setup` whenever a user wishes to do so.